Robust Independent Validation of Experiment and Theory: Rivet version 3: New features

 \subsection{Deep-inelastic $ep$ scattering and photoproduction}

 Although \rivet traces its conceptual origins directly back to \hztool~\cite{Bromley:1995np,Waugh:2006ip}, a \fortran package developed by the H1 and ZEUS collaborations at the HERA $ep$ collider to facilitate the comparison of their measurements to MC predictions and each other, rather few deep inelastic scattering (DIS) or photoproduction measurements have been implemented in \rivet to date.
 This is partly because of the existing and extensive library of such analyses in \hztool.
-Such measurements contain important information, principally on high-energy QCD dynamics and hadronic structure.
-The need to preserve access to these analyses for use with modern event generators, and to exploit the ongoing benefits of new development in \rivet --- several of which are informed by lessons learned from \hztool --- has grown over the years, and has been further stimulated by the active community worked toward a future electron--ion collider.
+Such measurements contain important and unique information, principally on high-energy QCD dynamics and hadronic structure, which remains relevant to current and future analyses.
+The need to preserve access for use with modern event generators, and to exploit the ongoing benefits of new development in \rivet --- several of which are informed by lessons learned from \hztool --- has grown over the years, and has been further stimulated by the active community work toward a future electron--ion collider.
 As a consequence efforts have been made to interface the old \hztool Fortran routines to \rivet, and a proper plug-in library is all but released~\cite{RivetHZtool}.
 In parallel to this the latest version of \rivet contains a few more HERA analyses, but more importantly it provides a series of new projections to extract common DIS and photoproduction event properties, greatly facilitating the addition of new (or indeed old) DIS and photoproduction analyses in future.
+The currently available HERA routines are given in Table~\ref{table:heraanalyses}.